- 5 minutes to read

 Request Tab

-4. Enter the XML body to use as payload calling the SOAP service, for example
+• Enter the XML body as the payload for the SOAP call, for example:

 <?xml version="1.0" encoding="utf-8"?>